 DANJ’s tap classes are led by professional tappers including Jason Luks and Jenny LeProtto.
-In addition, guest faculty teach technique and combinations from their individual set of experiences — including Mary No, Randy Skinner, Melinda Sullivan, Mark Orsborn, Lisa LaTouche, Emily Shoemaker, Kelly Kaleta, Richard Yoder, and Ray Hesselink.
+In addition, guest faculty bring their individual set of experiences, including Mary No, Mark Orsborn, Melinda Sullivan, Randy Skinner, and Lisa LaTouche.

 Jason Luks is a performer, choreographer and teacher.
-He was recently a member of the Falsettos Broadway choreography team, including preparing the cast for their Tony Awards performance.
-He worked with Josh Prince and Pulitzer Prize winner, Director James Lapine on the choreography for "Mrs. Miller Does Her Thing."
-Jason's performance credits include “White Christmas” (Broadway), “On The Town" (Barrington Stage), “My One And Only” (Stages St. Louis), Tap Stars (international tour), Saturday Night Live, The Tonight Show with Jimmy Fallon, and MTV’s Video Music Awards.
-Jason performed at the Kennedy Center for Presidents Obama and Bush.
-He earned the title of Adult World Tap Dance Solo Champion at the International Dance Organization’s World Tap Dance Championships (’03) and ADA’s national Young Choreographer of the Year (’05).
-Jason’s choreography has been presented on Broadway's Walter Kerr Theater (Falsettos), the Kennedy Center and Symphony Space NYC.
-Jason is a guest teacher at many conventions including NYCDA, ASH, Syncopate, and Tap the Map.
+He is currently on faculty at Steps on Broadway, NYCDA, and Joffrey Ballet School teaching Musical Theater.
+He was a member of the Tony Award nominated Falsettos choreography team with Director and Pulitzer Prize winner, James Lapine.
+He worked with Josh Prince and James Lapine on the choreography for "Mrs. Miller Does Her Thing."
+Most recently, Jason served as Ryan Reynold's dance instructor for "Spirited" while dancing as a member of the Spirited Dance Company.
+Jason's performance credits include “White Christmas” (Broadway), “On The Town" (Barrington Stage), “My One And Only” (Stages St. Louis), Rasta Thomas' Tap Stars, Saturday Night Live, The Tonight Show with Jimmy Fallon, the Late Late Show with James Corden, MTV’s Video Music Awards, and Good Morning America.
+He has performed at the Kennedy Center for Presidents Obama and Bush.
+Jason is a member of the award winning The JaM Project.
+He won the Adult World Tap Dance Solo Championship at International Dance Organization’s World Tap Dance Competition, and ADA’s National Choreographer of the Year.
+Jason’s choreography has been presented on Broadway's Walter Kerr Theater (Falsettos), the Kennedy Center, and Symphony Space NYC.
 Jason graduated from NYU’s Tisch School of the Arts with a BFA in Dance.

 Melinda Sullivan is best known as the first tap dancer in the Top 10 of So You Think You Can Dance.
 She appeared as the first tap All-Star and was featured in Syncopated Ladies.
 Her stage credits include Disney’s High School Musical, Cats, and touring with Jason Samuels Smith.
 Melinda received the 2012 Capezio ACE Choreography Award, and was named among America’s “25 to Watch” by Dance Magazine.
 Her TV/ film credits include Glee, As the World Turns, 90210, The Goldbergs, Dancing with the Stars, G.I.
 Joe: Retaliation, and LaLa Land.
 Melinda has also won the World Dance Award for Best Choreography of Television Episodic the past two years.
 Melinda continues to teach, perform, and choreograph worldwide at tap festivals, universities, and dance schools.
 She is on faculty at the Colburn School in LA and NYCDA.

-Jenny LeProtto started dancing at age four at Kelly Allen’s renown For Dancers Only, including studying tap with Mike Minery (Tapaholics, Slide, JUMP) and performed works by Ray Leeper (So You Think You Can Dance Choreographer, NUVO Director).
+Jenny LeProtto started dancing at age four, studying all forms of dance including tap with Mike Minery (Tapaholics, Slide, American Tap Festival, JUMP Director) and performing works by Ray Leeper (So You Think You Can Dance Choreographer, NUVO Director).
 While she trained in all forms of dance, Jenny's current fortes are teaching tap, hip hop and jazz, as well as teaching all styles of dance for young children.
-Jenny is best known for her tap choreography - most recently recognized by American Dance Awards at their 2015 Nationals in Hollywood Florida for two of her tap pieces, “Five Guys Named Moe” and “Hiccups.”
-Her work has been described as “intricate, polished and exciting!”
+Jenny is best known for her tap choreography.
+She was recently recognized by American Dance Awards for many of her tap, jazz and lyrical pieces.
+Jenny’s work has been described as “intricate, polished and exciting!”
 Jenny is a graduate of Seton Hall University with a major in Education.

 Mary No began her training in New York City with teachers including Savion Glover, Jason Samuels Smith, Derick Grant, Michelle Dorrance, Mike Minery and Gil Stroming.
 Immediately following high school, she started teaching classes at Broadway Dance Center and Steps on Broadway as well at as several dance conventions.
 She is currently a faculty member and choreographer for Gil Stroming’s Break the Floor tap convention and off-Broadway show in New York City.
 Mary has been the company tap teacher at In The Spotlight since 2004 and has won countless awards for her choreography.
 Mary graduated from Montclair State University.